stuycs-softdev/proj2-pd7-02-THE-ULTIMATE-MURDER-GUIDE/README.md

   Google Maps - For finding burial locations
   Google Geocoding API to make use of latitude and long. data that google maps need.

-  Yelp - Lawyer ratings in case you get caught :(
+  Yelp - Lawyer ratings in case you get caught :( It will display the top 6 lawyers, and how good the lawyers are.
+Clicking on their images will link to them on Yelp.

   Weather Underground API - For determining the weather and seeing if it's suitable for burying a body.
 It also displays the forecast for the next 3 days in case that day isn't suitable.